Autism. Autism Spectrum Disorder

 Autism Spectrum Disorder (ASD) is a neurodevelopmental condition that affects the way a person perceives and relates to the world.

-It is characterized by difficulties in communication and social interaction, as well as restricted and repetitive patterns of behavior, interests or activities.
+It is characterised by difficulties in communication and social interaction, as well as restricted and repetitive patterns of behaviour, interests or activities.

 The term "spectrum" reflects the wide variability in the presentation and severity of symptoms.

-Signs of ASD usually manifest in the first 24 months of life, although they can vary significantly among individuals.
+Signs of autism usually manifest in the first 24 months of life, although they can vary significantly between individuals.

-• Difficulties in social interaction: such as avoiding eye contact, not responding to name calling, preferring to play alone, or showing some indifference toward playing with other children.
+Some such as avoiding eye contact, not responding to name, preferring to play alone or showing a certain indifference towards playing with other children.

-• Communication problems: ranging from the absence of language to difficulty initiating or maintaining a conversation, use of repetitive language (echolalia) or literal interpretation of language.
+May range from the absence of language to difficulties in initiating or maintaining a conversation, use of repetitive language (echolalia) or literal interpretation of language.

-• Repetitive behaviors or restricted interests: such as repetitive movements (hand flapping, rocking), strict adherence to routines or rituals, and intense fixation on specific topics or objects.
+Such as repetitive movements (hand flapping, rocking), strict adherence to routines or rituals, and intense fixation on specific themes or objects.

 Do you have any of these symptoms?